AleIan2025/Gastric_Signal_Processing_Toolbox---GSPT-/README.md

 If you use GSPT in your research, please cite it as follows:

 > Iannone A., Panasiti M.S., Aglioti S.M., Della Penna S. (2026).
-GSPT: a full automated pipeline for channel-wise multi-electrod electrogastrography data analysis [Software].
+Optimizing Non-Invasive Assessment of Gastric Activity: A Fully Automated Channel-Wise Pipeline for Multi-Electrode Electrogastrography [Software].
 Available from [https://github.com/AleIan2025/Gastric-Signal-Processing-Toolbox-GSPT-](https://github.com/AleIan2025/Gastric-Signal-Processing-Toolbox-GSPT-)

 BibTeX entry: